rseichter/postqf/README.md

 ```

 The _pip_ installation process adds a launcher executable `postqf`, either site-wide or in the Python virtual
 environment.
-In the latter case, the launcher will be placed in `.venv/bin`, and this directory is added to your PATH
+In the latter case, the launcher will be placed into the directory `.venv/bin` which is automatically added
-variable when you activate the venv environment as shown above.
+to your PATH variable when you activate the venv environment as shown above.

 ## Contact